FAQ

 What is EpiAware?

 A set of composable Julia packages for infectious disease modelling.
-Each package does one thing — handling censored delays, convolving distributions, composing them — and they combine into joint models that propagate uncertainty.
+Each package does one thing, such as handling censored delays, convolving distributions, or composing them.
+Together they combine into joint models that propagate uncertainty.

 Is it ready to use?